defiant4/Taskapp/README.md

 Master Branch - Android lifecycle has been adapted as per eclipse, SDK, ADT style.
 Production Branch - Android lifecycle has been adapted as per Android Studio style

-## Deployment
+## Contributing

-For final deployment
+Contribution is always welcome.
+For pull/push request contact the author personally.

 ## Authors